 On completion day, a lot goes on behind the scenes, and you simply sit waiting and worrying.
 Your mortgage provider will release the funds to the vendor.
 The vendor will move out of the property if they have not done so already.
 By this point, you will have negotiated with your solicitor to organise things like payment of stamp duty, their fees, and so on, so you shouldn't need to transfer any money yourself on this day.
 Your solicitor will let you know when the house is yours, and you can then collect the keys from your agent and treat yourself to that well-deserved drink or slice of cake.
 You finally have your new home!

 A little extra advice: It's usually best NOT to move in on completion day unless you absolutely have to.
 If you can afford some crossover, even a few days, take it.
-As well as never quite knowing at what time the keys will be yours on completion day (it's often late afternoon), you may also wish to check the house/flat and possibly get it cleaned before you move in.
+As well as never quite knowing what time the keys will be yours on completion day (it's often late afternoon), you may also wish to check the house/flat and possibly get it cleaned before you move in.
 Vendors are required to leave a home in good condition (or at least the same condition it was when it was sold), but a lot of things come to light only when furniture is moved!

 What If Things Go Wrong?

 There are a billion things that could go wrong during the purchasing process, and the key thing to do is remain calm.
-There will probably be tears at some point in the process, as it's naturally a very stressful time, and dealing with agents and solicitors for whom you're often not the first priority can be incredibly frustrating.
+There will probably be tears at some point in the process, as it's naturally a very stressful time.
+Sealing with agents and solicitors for whom you're often not the first priority can be incredibly frustrating.
 But remember, most things can be fixed with the right amount of time, discussion, compromise, and, on occasion, money.
 At the end of the day, the vendor wants to sell the house/flat, and you want to buy it.
 But keep this in mind: until you have exchanged, that is not your home.
 The hardest thing to do throughout the process is to remain detached enough to let it go if you have to.
 Don't go shopping for furniture or start planning your paint schemes just yet.
 If things start to feel unstable (which happens a lot when you're in a chain), keep an eye on the market and other properties that are for sale in the area.
 If it doesn't work out, there is always another home waiting out there somewhere.